 Shortly after Max returned from Havana in March 1920, Xavier and Caruso were caught in a crisis.
 On June 14 a bomb exploded in the city’s National Theatre.
 A short series of dates, organised by the Metropolitan Opera Company, saw the singer and his violinist trying to repeat the success of their earlier shows together.
 Caruso and Cugat were in their dressing room when the bomb went off.
 Mounting the stage they saw a large hole at the top of the proscenium arch — the great theatrical window that frames the stage.
 The orchestra made attempts to calm the audience with the Cuban National Anthem, but panic spread and the audience bolted for the exits in their hundreds.
 [33] Caruso would later ridicule the idea that the explosion had been meant for him but investigators were far from certain.
 Just several days before Caruso’s home in East Hampton, Long Island had been broken into and robbed.
 The thieves made off with over $400,000 worth of jewellery.
 It was his wife that was home at the time.
 A short time later Caruso’s Irish-American chauffeur, George Fitzgerald, who claims to have pulled out his revolver and shot into the dark in an effort to deter the robbers, was quizzed by Police.
 Caruso, still in Havana, came to the Fitzgerald’s defence, but subsequently terminated the man’s employment.
 [34] For a year or so, Xavier and Francis remained in Cuba before heading back to New York in 1921.
 By August, the Great Caruso was dead, the deluge of recent tour dates and events having had a devastating impact on his health.

 The Times Literary Digest of April 12, 1919 included an extended feature on Caruso’s Silver Jubilee celebrations.
 Elsewhere in the magazine there was a small but significant tribute to others who had helped the war effort, among them Oscar E. Cesare, the Swiss-Italian caricaturist who appeared as beneficiary in the will of Gerlach’s first wife, Marie Lovell in 1912.
 [35] It is of course intriguing to note that Xavier Cugat had, like Cesare, initially earned his crust in New York as a caricaturist with several leading newspapers.
 Cesare would subsequently add his signature to the legendary pine ‘Red Door’ of Frank Shay’s bookshop in Greenwich Village — a door which many would come to regard as a lasting memorial to all the left-wing creatives who had passed through its doors during the 1915 to 1925 period.
-Above Cesare’s signature is the name of William Ely Hill, the man who designed the dust jackets for Scott’s first two novels, This Side of Paradise (1920) and The Beautiful and the Damned (1922).
+Above Cesare’s signature is the name of William Ely Hill, the man who designed the dust jackets for Scott’s first two novels, This Side of Paradise (1920) and The Beautiful and Damned (1922).
 Another of the names on the door is Joseph Gollomb, the Russia-born husband of Cugat’s art champion, Zoe Beckley.
 The couple’s apartment at 45 West 11th Street was quite literally around the corner.
 In October 1922, a review of the riotous, bohemian antics taking place in The Village would appear in Harper’s Bazar.
 The satirical ‘graphic survey’ by Reginald Marsh of the Art Student’s League that would accompany the review featured Hill and Cesare appearing in doorways and falling out of bookshops as a truckload of ‘Young Intellectuals’ tore through Seventh Avenue on their way to a picnic.
 Among the figures depicted in the truck were Scott Fitzgerald and his friend John Dos Passos, Edmund Wilson and John Peale Bishop.
 For many years Cesare had been among an eclectic group of creatives who used to gather nightly at the Brevoort Hotel on Fifth Avenue.
 Among them were mystery writers, William Andrew Johnston and Arthur Somers Roche, a captain in the Intelligence Division of the US Army during the war.
 Roche’s immediate superior was Rupert Hughes, an ardent patriot and anti-Communist who had previously been involved in the hunt for Pancho Villa.
 In another scene in the graphic, Scott can be seen jumping into a fountain.
 ‘So this is Greenwich Village?’ giggled the headline.

 In light of Gerlach’s ubiquity on Broadway (not always for legitimate activities) and his familiarity with several singing stars, the opportunities for Gerlach to have encountered Francis and Xavier Cugat are fairly substantial.
 The brothers could have met him in Havana — either around the concert halls or the bars — and then picked up their relationship in Manhattan.
 When Gerlach received his discharge from the army in 1919 he made almost immediately for Cuba, leaving in December 1919 and returning in March the following 1920 — just as Xavier Cugat and Caruso were taking up their residency in Havana.
 Caruso arrived at the beginning of May, whilst Cugat appears to have been in and out of the city for the past few years or more, returning occasionally to his family base in New York.
 [36]